DeNederlandscheBank/nifigator/docs/05_using a NifVector graph.md

 ```

 The number of contexts that a word has in common with contexts of another word can be used as a measure of similarity.
-So, the word 'had' (second row) has 7 contexts in common with the word 'has' so this word is very similar.
-The phrase 'would have' (seventh row) has 6 contexts in common, so 'would have' is also similar but less similar than the word 'had'.
+So, the word 'had' (second row) has eight contexts in common with the word 'has' so this word is very similar.
+The phrase 'would have' (seventh row) has seven contexts in common, so 'would have' is also similar but less similar than the word 'had'.
 We used a limited number of contexts to show the idea; normally a higher number of contexts are used to compare the similarity of words.

 The similarities found can explained as follows.
 In this case, you see that similar words are all forms of the verb 'have'.
 This is because the verb is often used in the construction of perfect tenses, where the verb 'have' is combined with the past participle of another verb, in this case the often occuring 'been'.